 There are few modern French actresses I prefer to Léa Seydoux, and there are few modern French films I prefer to House of Pleasures.
-When you break down the source of the preferences, the latter is, rather clearly, a feeling indebted to a dangerous mixture of raw talented radiant beauty; much of the latter, meanwhile comes down to the work of writer-director Bertrand Bonello, who pulled out a quietly powerful film which has stuck with me nearly a year after seeing it.
+When you break down the source of the preferences, the latter is, rather clearly, a feeling indebted to a dangerous mixture of raw talent and radiant beauty; much of the latter, meanwhile, comes down to the work of writer-director Bertrand Bonello, who pulled out a quietly powerful film which has stuck with yours truly nearly a year after seeing it.
 You can imagine that this next news breeds a sense of happiness.

 There’s a little more when it comes to Seydoux.
 Over at SentieriSelvaggi (via ThePlaylist), a poster / picture has emerged for/ from Secret of the Grain director Abdellatif Kechiche‘s Blue is the Warmest Color (formerly known as Blue is a Hot Color), which features her and Adele Exarchopoulos as star-crossed lovers.
 Based on Julie Maroh‘s graphic novel, Blue, the picture stars the latter as “a teenage girl who unexpectedly falls in love with another woman and faces her parents’ and friends’ judgment.”